AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

   )<fig.factor-graph>
 ]<ex.factor-graph>

-The factor graph is a generalisation of constraint graphs, and can represent any join function.
+The factor graph is a generalisation of constraint graphs, and can represent any joint function.
 Moreover, the factor graph structure enables efficient computation of marginal distributions through the sum-product algorithm.@loeliger_introduction_2004@alevizos_factor_2012 The sum-product algorithm is detailed in @s.b.belief-propagation.

 #figure(
   image("../../figures/out/robot-factor-graph.svg"),